 SJI participants are also encouraged to join the Work Readiness Certificate program.

-To be eligible for the Secure Jobs Initiative, you must live in Hampden or Hampshire county and be receiving assistance from one of these programs:
+To be eligible for the Secure Jobs Initiative, you must live in Hampden or Hampshire County and be eligible to receive assistance from one of these programs:*

 - Emergency Assistance (EA)